Questions & Answers: Internationally-Educated Dentists Program Admissions

 Do you require criminal background checks?

 Yes.
-Beginning Fall 2011, as a condition of acceptance and continued enrollment, entering students are required to complete a criminal background check.
+As a condition of acceptance and continued enrollment, entering students are required to complete a criminal background check.
 Offers of admission are not considered final and enrollment is not permitted until completion of the check has results deemed favorable by UFCD.